(888) 595-9101 Call Now For Pricing and Availability

 Administrators of the residential assisted living homes have to undergo at least 40-hour certification program before they begin to practice.
 Furthermore, they should also get 40 hours of continuing education after two years.
 Each residential assisted living facility must have at least one qualified person who has gone through training in first aid and CPR on duty 24/7.

 The centers must also make sure that they employ enough staff so that there is a proper resident to worker ratio at all times for the seniors to always receive the care and attention they deserve without too many complications.
+This commitment to quality staffing ensures personalized care is delivered consistently, with every resident feeling valued and supported.

 The Rights of the Residents